 What’s for Lunch:

-Algae, protozoa, and the eggs of shrimps and other crustaceans
+Algae as well as the eggs of shrimps and other crustaceans

 A borrowed burrow in the lagoon's sand and mud floor